Anup173/fibonacci-series/README.md

 # J Pocahontas Olson   June 2016
 This directory contains a machine learning investigation of Fibonacci numbers, written in python.
 Future plans include making a simple resting web app for Fibonacci numbers, written in python and flask.
+Clone this directory to your machine, and ensure you have python version 3 or above installed.

 ###################################
 ####     MACHINE LEARNING      ####